Adithya Adithya

 My research interest is in high-energy physics.

-I am specifically interested in how physics can benefit from computational (both classical and quantum) techniques.
-Which means I am interested in Lattice Simulation of Gauge Theories and QFTs mapped to Spin-Lattice Systems, and in experimental high-energy physics especially in the data analysis sector.
+I am specifically interested in how physics can benefit from computational (both classical and quantum) techniques, which means I am interested in Lattice Simulation of Gauge Theories, studies of QFTs mapped to Spin-Lattice Systems, and in experimental high-energy physics especially in the data analysis sector.

 Recently, I have taken also interest in the use of machine learning techniques for other areas of physics too, especially Physics Informed Neural-Networks.

 I received my masters' degree in 2024 from NIT Surat, India, where I worked with Laurent Baulieu from Sorbonne University on my master's thesis on Quantum Gauge Field theories.
-Prior to that, I have also interned at various places, including a DAAD-WISE project at Jena in Germany on Lattice Simulations, and institutes like TIFR, IISc, PRL in India.
+Prior to that, I have also worked as a research intern at various places, including a DAAD-WISE project at Jena in Germany on Lattice Simulations, and Indian institutes like TIFR, IISc, PRL, etc.

 HONORS